fluid-project/fluid-binder/README.md

 * `<textarea>` fields
 * `<select>` fields

-Once you run `gpii.binder.applyBinding(component)` (see "Static Functions" below), a "binding" is created between any selectors and model variables referenced in`options.binding` (see "Supported options" for the format).
+Once you run `gpii.binder.applyBinding(component)` (see "Static Functions" below), a binding is created between any selectors and model variables referenced in`options.binding` (see "Supported options" for the format).

 Once a binding exists, changes to a bound model sent using [the change applier](http://docs.fluidproject.org/infusion/development/ChangeApplier.html)